timschneeb/DDCToolbox/README.md

 ```
 [View PPA on GitHub](https://github.com/ThePBone/PPA-Repository)

 I'll look into packaging this app as a snapcraft or flatpak instead.
+As soon as a proper alternative is available, I'll shutdown the PPA repository.

 ## Debian (unmanaged packages)
 **Qt 5.11 or later required.** Debian 10 (or later releases) provide this version of Qt in their official repositories.